-Parlementsgebou in Kaapstad – Parliament in Cape Town
+Parlementsgebou in Kaapstad – Parliament building in Cape Town

 Information contained in this articles are available on various links and websites.